 If you can't find an answer to your question, you can email it to firstname.lastname@example.org and we'll do our best to provide you with the information you need.

-The Law Society is the professional body for all Scottish solicitors and sets the standards which practising solicitors must meet.
+The Law Society is the professional body and regulator for all Scottish solicitors and sets the standards which practising solicitors must meet.
 Whilst we can’t become involved in an individual’s legal affairs, we are an important part of the system of legal regulation which seeks to protect the public.
+You can read more in the About us section of our website.

 - Help you find a solicitor.